The best wood burning stove for cabins, sheds, tiny homes and small spaces

 For a smaller space, and if you’re on a budget, Glastonbury Burners make stoves you can’t really go wrong with.

 The Anevay products are very stylish and have a great range of options to extend them into cooking stoves too.
-They’re CE approved for added peace of mind, but they’re more expensive (and yes, I do want one really!).
+All are CE approved for added peace of mind, but are at the top end of the price range (and yes, I do want one really!).

 For a larger space, or for installation in a permanent dwelling, the the Hobbit offers all the certifications you need at a good price and many options to boot.